ddan9/EBomber/README.md

 Edited Bomber

-There will be fixed version of SMSBomber
+There is fixed with some changes version of SMSBomber

 -----------------------------------------------